 How will a campus closing effect my Student Visa/Study Permit?

 Returning students on F1 Visas will be allowed to participate in virtual instruction and not lose their eligibility.
-For the 2020 Fall Term new students who plan to use a F1 Visa should remain in their home country and participate in virtual instruction.
 Please check with Ben Lyon for additional information on instruction or other concerns.
 International students who are studying at the Vancouver campus should contact Susanne Milner should they have Study Permit questions.

 Where do I go if I don’t have health insurance?